check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 ### Common Command Line Commands

 As mentioned before, command line commands are actually programs that are run in order to do something.
+There are literally thousands of different commands you can use.
+No one could possibly remember all of them.
+And more are being created all the time.
+So, how do you know what to use and how to use it?
+Every command line command has a help section and a manual.
+You can access these by typing either `[command] help` or `man [command]`.
+That last one is short for "manual".
+It will tell you everything you need to know about that particular command.
+Bear in mind that sometimes there is quite a lot of material covered in the help or man pages.
+Don't be discouraged by this.
+Remember, no one knows it all.
+Google is your friend.
+Use it to ask questions.
+There are thousands of different resources on the internet.
+You will definitely find the answer...eventually.
+As you become more familiar with your tools and their use, your ability to quickly find the data you are looking for will improve.

+#### Command Line Arguments

-These programs can be "tweaked" in order to specify exactly how you want them to run.
-This is done by specifying the tweak (more properly called an "argument") after writing the command itself.
+Command line programs can be "tweaked" in order to specify exactly how you want them to run.
+This is done by specifying the tweak
+(more properly called an "argument") after writing the command itself.
 It would look something like this: `ls -la`.
 This command says, "List out the contents of this directory, and I want the long version (l) and I want everything, including anything hidden (a)."
 You might have noticed the arguments are preceeded by a "-".